ldupas/cp3-non-chats-lents/README.md

 # The checkpoint itself 🔥

-## :one: Step[0] - You can find all the hints you need here : https://github.com/ldupas/signup-login-middleware
+## 0️⃣: Step[0] - You can find all the hints you need here - Si vous avez besoin d'inspiration, regardez par ici : https://github.com/ldupas/signup-login-middleware

 ## :one: Step[1] - Database modeling | 20 min